Suh Byung-soo: Mayoralty

 Suh was sworn into office on 1 July 2014, approximately a month after the election.
 He promised "Citizens First" policies and the "Nakdong River Era".
 Prior to the inauguration, he put a slogan "Happy Citizens, Healthy Busan".

-Since before the election, he pledged to build the new airport (replacing the incumbent Gimhae International Airport) in Gadeok Island and to resign should the manifesto would not be fulfilled.
-On 21 June 2016, the Government of Park Geun-hye had brought a decision in which they would expand the incumbent Gimhae Airport, instead of replacing it in either Gadeok Island or Miryang, recommended by the ADP Ingénierie.
-The Government's determination was criticised as "breaking a promise" from the opposition parties, including the Democratic Party and the People's Party, despite of the reactions from the Blue House.
-There were earlier prognoses that Suh would stand down for taking responsibilities; in fact, a day before the governmental determination, he ensured "no alternatives except at Gadeok Island".
+Since before the election, he pledged to build the new airport (replacing the incumbent Gimhae International Airport) in Gadeokdo and to resign should the manifesto would not be fulfilled.
+On 21 June 2016, the Government of Park Geun-hye had brought a decision in which they would expand the incumbent Gimhae Airport, instead of replacing it in either Gadeokdo or Miryang, recommended by the ADP Ingénierie.
+The Government's determination was criticised as "breaking a promise" from the opposition parties, including the Democratic Party and the People's Party, despite the reactions from the Blue House.
+There were earlier prognoses that Suh would stand down for taking responsibilities; in fact, a day before the governmental determination, he ensured "no alternatives except at Gadeokdo".
 On 27 June, however, he confirmed he would accept the Government's decision and would not step down as Mayor.

 On 16 August 2017, Lotte Corporation had donated 100 billion won (≒ 100 million US$) to Busan for the Opera House development at North Port.
 Suh emphasised that the Opera House would not just be a cultural complex for citizens, but also become a tourist attraction and a new workplaces.
 The construction was begun on 22 May 2018.

 On 21 September, the Busan City Government announced perhaps they would purchase 100 billion won to build a landmark, which is the Statue of Liberty, as a part of the North Harbour Redevelopment.
 The location was not confirmed yet, but probably nearby Shinseondae Quay, Yongdang-dong, South District.
 According to the plan, the construction would begin in 2020 and be completed by 2022.
-There were criticisms that whether the city is possible to proceed the project despite of owing too much debts.
+There were criticisms that whether the city is possible to proceed with the project despite having too many debts.
 The City Government reacted they have not made any decisions yet.